datamachines/cuda_tensorflow_opencv/README.md

 As of the `20200211` Dockerfile version, we are making use of Docker 19.03's GPU support and are adding information about the OpenCV builds in the `OpenCV_BuildConf` directory.

+As of the `20200327` Dockerfile version, we have added Protobuf, WebP, GStreamer and Eigen to the OpenCV build.

 `cuda_tensorflow_opencv`:
 - Builds an Nvidia GPU optimized version of TensorFlow and OpenCV.
 Also install, Jupyter, Keras, numpy, pandas and X11 support.
 - Requires a Linux system with nvidia-docker (v2) and the Nvidia drivers installed to run.
 See https://github.com/NVIDIA/nvidia-docker for setup details